poton2/CS320-Algorithm/README.md

 n Otherwise it is 0

+First algorithm implements this as a loop (quadratic time per row)

 # PA2 Huffman encoding algorithm

+### naive

 It takes the name of a file as input and it returns a Huffman code for the letters in the file, in the form of a dict mapping from letters to a binary code as a string.
+### early exit

+“early exit:” as soon as we
+find a point that puts j in the shade, we exit the loop

+### fast

+Change the
+existential ∃ to universal ∀ and use negation.
+Exploit a running max.

 For example, when given the example text file provided (example.txt), the method huffman_letter_codes_from_file_contents might return the following dictionary: